cosminmocan/vfio-single-amdgpu-passthrough/README.md

 # vfio-single-amdgpu-passthrough
 This repo is a tutorial for single amd gpu passthrough to various qemu VMs.
-After reading some great turorials by [Maagu Karuri](https://gitlab.com/Karuri/vfio) and [Joe Knockenhauer](https://github.com/joeknock90/Single-GPU-Passthrough) I wanted to try it myself, unfortunately there was no instructions for amd gpus, jsut warning about the dreaded reset bug.
+After reading some great turorials by [Maagu Karuri](https://gitlab.com/Karuri/vfio) and [Joe Knockenhauer](https://github.com/joeknock90/Single-GPU-Passthrough) I wanted to try it myself, unfortunately there were no instructions for amd gpus, just warnings about the dreaded reset bug.

-So this will be my first attempt at contributing back ot this community of entuziasts and tinkers.
+So, this will be my first attempt at contributing back to this community of enthusiasts and tinkers.

-This descriotion will be changed and beautified, but untill then, lets get to the improtant stuff.
+This description will be changed and beautified, but untill then, lets get to the improtant stuff.

-Considering that you probably already seen the other tutroials and have an ideea about what goes on, i'll just show why it didn't work for me, and after that I'll show you the fina working version.
+Considering that you already seen the other tutroials and have an ideea about what goes on, i'll just show why it didn't work for me, and after that I'll show you the final working version of start.sh.
+Please keep in mind that, the gpu has already been added in the vm xml, and vfio has also been enabled, but that's it, no nomode set or efifb:off was used.

 ```sh
 #!/bin/bash